xyproto/orbiton/README.md

 * `ctrl-p` scroll up 10 lines
 * `ctrl-n` scroll down 10 lines
 * `ctrl-l` to redraw the screen
-* `ctrl-k` to delete characters to the end of the line
+* `ctrl-k` to delete characters to the end of the line, then delete the line
 * `ctrl-g` to show cursor positions, current letter and word count
 * `ctrl-d` to delete a single character
+* `ctrl-j` to insert a blank character
 * `esc` to toggle "text edit mode" and "ASCII graphics mode"

 ## Size